boytchev/mannequin.js/README.md

 This is unordered list of possible future improvements:

 - Custom order of joint rotations
-- Interpolatings between postures
+- Interpolations between postures
 - Online posture and scene editor
 - Models for machines and animals
-- Compatability with other models
+- Compatibility with other models
 - Export and import of animations
 - A rudimental inverse kinematics
 - Collisions & motion restriction

-November, 2020
+December, 2020